 An often overlooked cause of acid reflux is not enough stomach acid that is involved.
 The diaphragm senses the acid as a signal to close the opening at the end of the Esophagus.

-Longevity Sciences has discovered a unique and inexpensive approach to resolve this issue, achieving a complete seal at the Esophagus entry point.
+Longevity Health & Wellness has discovered a unique and inexpensive approach to resolve this issue, achieving a complete closing at the Esophagus entry point.